Randy Arozarena Player Props: Rays vs. White Sox

 Randy Arozarena At The Plate

-- Among the qualified hitters in MLB play, he ranks 16th in batting average, 42nd in on-base percentage, and 29th in slugging.
+- Among the qualified hitters, he ranks 13th in batting average, while his on-base percentage ranks 30th and he is 26th in slugging.

-- In 88.9% of his games this year (16 of 18), Arozarena has picked up at least one hit, and in seven of those games (38.9%) he recorded at least two.
+- Arozarena is batting .381 with one homer during his last outings and is on a four-game hitting streak.

-- Arozarena has an RBI in 11 of 18 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- Arozarena has an RBI in 11 of 19 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.